Skip to main content

 Customers configure their own user roles and permissions within the platform; we provide templates aligned with common clinical and administrative segregation patterns.

-Audit logging and monitoring
+Audit logging and integrity

-Customers may access audit trails through product interfaces or API exports subject to their subscription tier, supporting their own compliance programmes.
+Enterprise customers may access audit trails through product interfaces or API exports subject to their subscription tier, supporting their own compliance programmes.

 Infrastructure and availability